justin-uy/react-spa-boilerplate/README.md

 Boilerplate for a React.js SPA:
 * Babel for transpiling ES6
 * Hot loader updating using react hot loader
 * Using react router and flux.
+(Flux is not really demonstrated in the boilerplate, but it is already added as a dev dependency)
 * Tested by Jest
 * Styled with Less
 * Bundled by Webpack